baurine/study-note/resume/resume-en.md

 1. Use vim in common life

 ## WORK PROJECTS

-1. Proy Music (Android/Java)
-   - A DJ music social APP, be responsible for Android version development
-   - Has all features about a network music player, can play music online, manage to play in the notification panel, manage playlist
-   - Support social.
-Login/signup, feed, follow some DJ or common users, comment, like, share, private message, message management, etc

-1. Experiment Helper (iOS/Android/ReactNative)
-   - An APP to help doctors manage patients, patients contact doctors.
-Has features about manage schedule, manage contacts, manage files, notification as well
-   - Developed iOS/Android simultaneously by React Native
-   - Managed the data and state by Redux / redux-thunk

 1. Podknife (Web/Rails/React)
    - A website about podcasts, support search podcasts, favourite, comment, rate podcasts/episodes, play episodes